sameenashaik267-bit/Infosys_Springboard-TextMorph/README.md

-TEXTMORPH.AI- Admin Analytics Dashboard & User Personalization
+# Milestone 4 – Admin Analytics Dashboard & User Personalization

 ## Description
 In this milestone, the application was significantly enhanced by introducing a powerful **Admin Management and Analytics Dashboard** along with advanced **User Profile Personalization** features.
 The Admin panel now acts as a centralized control system that allows administrators to manage users, monitor platform activity, analyze system usage through interactive visualizations, and export important data for further analysis.